TheHive-Project/TheHive/README.md

 TheHive can be configured to import events from one or multiple [MISP](http://www.misp-project.org/) instances.
 You can also use TheHive to export cases as MISP instances to one or several MISP servers.

 [Cortex](https://github.com/CERT-BDF/Cortex/) is the perfect companion for TheHive.
 Use one or several to analyze observables at scale.

+### Integration with Digital Shadows
+TheHive Project provides [DigitalShadows2TH](https://github.com/CERT-BDF/DigitalShadows2TH), a free, open source [Digital Shadows](https://www.digitalshadows.com/) alert feeder for TheHive.
+You can use it to import Digital Shadows *incidents* and *intel-incidents* as alerts in TheHive, where they can be previewed and transformed into new cases using pre-defined incident response templates or added into existing ones.

+### Integration with Zerofox
+[Zerofox2TH](https://github.com/CERT-BDF/Zerofox2TH) is a free, open source [ZeroFOX](https://www.zerofox.com/) alert feeder for TheHive, written by TheHive Project.
+You can use it to feed ZeroFOX alerts into TheHive, where they can be previewed and transformed into new cases using pre-defined incident response templates or added into existing ones.

 # License
 TheHive is an open source and free software released under the [AGPL](https://github.com/CERT-BDF/TheHive/blob/master/LICENSE) (Affero General Public License).
 We, TheHive Project, are committed to ensure that TheHive will remain a free and open source project on the long-run.